GWC-DCMB/curriculum-notebooks/paper/paper.md

 Learners then complete a Practice notebook corresponding to the Lesson.
 Facilitators then spend meeting time answering questions and reviewing the core concepts in the Practice notebook.
-For both in person and virtual instances, we had several facilitators present at each session to answer questions and help learners debug.
+For both in-person and virtual instances, we had several facilitators present at each session to answer questions and help learners debug.
 Furthermore, one or two facilitators were assigned to each project group to help learners define data analysis questions, develop and execute a data analysis